blessingstommy/Recipe-management/README.md

 ### requirements

-- [.NET Core SDK](https://dotnet.microsoft.com/download) installed on your machine.
+- [.NET Core SDK](https://dotnet.microsoft.com/download) should be installed on your machine.

 ### Installing